sattva2020/N8N-AI-Starter-Kit/README.md

 Updated docs: env.schema.md updated with defaults for local testing Updated docs: env.schema.md updated with defaults for local testing
 chore: replaced personal email in env.schema.md and scripts/ with placeholder
+chore: replaced personal email in env.schema.md and scripts/ with placeholder